-Many of us fear – some irrationally – our car insurance rising?
+Many of us fear – some irrationally – the rising of our car insurance rates?
 Most people assume that making a PIP claim will lead to an increase in your insurance premiums.
 In Maryland, they no longer can.

 Once upon a time, this was a rational fear in Maryland.
 Once upon a time, the Insurance Commissioner is indeed permitting motor vehicle insurers to increase their insureds’ premiums after the insureds made PIP claims for collisions in which the insureds were not at fault.

 Of course, while your rates cannot rise just for making a PIP claim, the insurer can still raise your rates for other violations in the same collision.
-So if you drive off the road and hit a tree, they are not going to raise your rates for making a PIP claim but they are going to raise your rates for causing a crash and paying for your property damage.
+So if you drive off the road and hit a tree, they are not going to raise your rates for making a PIP claim, but they will raise your rates for causing a crash and paying for your property damage.

 Why Companies Would Want to Raise Your Rates When It is Not Your Fault?